Lohin0105/Tap_Academy/README.md

 ## 🐛 Troubleshooting

-### MongoDB Connection Issues
+### Postregsql Connection Issues
-- Ensure MongoDB is running locally or Atlas connection string is correct
+- Ensure Postregsql is running locally or Atlas connection string is correct
-- Check firewall settings for MongoDB Atlas
+- Check firewall settings for Postregsql Atlas
 - Verify network access in Atlas dashboard
 - From `backend/`, run `npm run test:db` for a direct mongoose connection test
 - From `backend/`, run `npm run diagnose:db` to test DNS and TCP reachability to Atlas hosts